holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 Now it is all clear.
 You know why the width matters.
 No more _proper_ word (whatever it meant here) and we got rid of a [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)).
 Especially that number—should the width of the parent change, and your number did not, this test would, again, become invalid (simply lying), as the parent would not have a width of 500 (whatever units) anymore.

-## Summarize
+## Summary

 As you can see, tests not only keep you safe when it comes to verifying that your app works.
 They play a vital role informing you _why_ it works _how_ it works.
-Any less information and they can become a noise.
+Any less information and they can become noise.
 Eventually getting outdated or even lying.
-Don't let it happen.
+Don’t let it happen.